 The Smile Stop Pediatric Dentistry offers tongue-tie, lip-tie and frenectomy laser procedures at our office.
 Dr. Parmar is trained to evaluate from the early stages (an infant) the proper development of oral tissues to ensure there are no restrictions of the tongue or lip’s range of motion.
 When a lip or tongue tie is negatively impacting a child’s oral function or development, a simple procedure called a frenectomy can be completed to minimize the attachment and restore proper movement / function.
-Dr. Parmar is able to treat tongue and lip tie using our state-of-the-art laser.
-The laser can be used on children of all ages, including newborns.
-The laser removes the tissue within minutes with little to no bleeding and much less discomfort and a short healing time.
-There is no anesthesia, there are no incisions involved, pain is limited, and the procedure only takes a few minutes to complete.
+Dr. Parmar is able to treat tongue and lip tie using our state-of-the-art CO2 laser.
+This laser can be used on children of all ages, including newborns.
+The laser removes the tissue within minutes with little to no bleeding and much less discomfort.
+There are there are no incisions involved, pain is limited, shortened healing time and the procedure only takes a few minutes to complete.

 What is a tongue-tie and lip-tie?

 Within the mouth, there are folds of connective tissue known as frenulum, which can limit the mobility of the lip or tongue.
 A tongue-tie (also known as ankyloglossia) occurs when the frenulum that connects the underside of your tongue to the floor of your mouth is too short or too close to the tip of the tongue.
 A lip tie occurs when the frenulum connects the inside of the upper lip to the upper gum is thicker than normal.
 Both a lip tie and tongue-tie are congenital conditions in which the lingual (tongue) or labial (lip) frenum is too tight.
 This causes restrictions in proper movement.
 This can significantly impact the oral functions related to speaking, feeding, swallowing and proper oral hygiene.